 Response from the NSW firearms registry

 You will receive an email response from the NSW Firearms Registry, usually within 7 days of submitting a request.
-This email will confirm your request and will instruct you to check your online account after 10-15 working days, to confirm that changes have been made.
+This email will confirm your request and instruct you to check your online account after 10-15 working days, to confirm that changes have been made.

 A link to access your account can be found here: https://firearms.police.nsw.gov.au/cssp/s/